netdsa/dsatest/README.md

 [sut]
 ssh = 192.168.0.116
-board = board-example   ; refer board configuration file link0 = eth8            ; Because the board is running Buildroot, it
+board = target-example  ; refer to target configuration file link0 = eth8            ; Because the target is running Buildroot, it
                         ; could be named enp0xxx with a distribution running ; systemd link1 = eth9            ; can be filled in. squidsa will warn that it is